Definition

 - Use your black 3 cards defensively, a Player cannot draw from the discard pile on your turn when you discard the black 3.

 - The Samba is difficult to get, but is worth roughly 1/7 of the total points needed to win the game.
-If you already close to a Samba, or if there is a meld on the table that you can play off of, try to go for go for it.
+If you are already close to it, or if there is a meld on the table that you can play off of, try to go for it.

 Frequently Asked Questions

-How many decks of cards do you need for Samba?
+How many decks of cards do you need?

-Yes, the Samba card game can be played with up to 6 Players without changing the rules at all.
+Yes, the Samba card game can be played with up to 6 Players.
+However, when playing with 4 or more players you can decide to play in partnerships.

 What is the difference between Samba and Canasta?